nest/ode-toolbox/doc/index.rst

 ode-toolbox
 ===========

+.. role:: python(code)
+   :language: python

+.. role:: bash(code)
+   :language: bash

 |Build status| |Testing coverage|

-Choosing the optimal solver for systems of ordinary differential equations (ODEs) is a critical step in dynamical systems simulation. ode-toolbox assists in solver benchmarking, and recommends solvers on the basis of a set of user-configurable heuristics.
+Choosing the optimal solver for systems of ordinary differential equations (ODEs) is a critical step in dynamical systems simulation. ode-toolbox is a Python package that assists in solver benchmarking, and recommends solvers on the basis of a set of user-configurable heuristics.
 For all dynamical equations that admit an analytic solution, ode-toolbox generates propagator matrices that allow the solution to be calculated at machine precision.
+For all others, the Jacobian matrix provides first-order update expressions.

 The internal processing carried out by ode-toolbox can be visually summarised as follows, starting from a system of ODEs (or functions of time) on the top (double outline), and generating propagator matrices, Jacobian (first-order) update expressions, and/or recommending either a stiff or nonstiff solver (green nodes).
 Each step will be described below in depth.